Recent Blog Articles

 Part of the fascination with intermittent fasting arises from research with animals showing that fasting may reduce cancer risk and slow aging.
 "One hypothesis is that fasting can activate cellular mechanisms that help boost immune function and reduce inflammation associated with chronic disease," says Dr. Hu.
 While it's true that getting rid of excess body fat will improve a person's metabolic profile and lower cardiovascular risk, he says, there's no strong evidence that fasting adds health benefits beyond any other weight-loss strategy.

-If you are considering this type of diet, make sure to discuss it with your doctor.
+If you are considering intermittent fasting, make sure to discuss it with your doctor.
 Skipping meals and severely limiting calories can be dangerous for people with certain conditions, such as diabetes.
 People who take medications for blood pressure or heart disease also may be more prone to electrolyte abnormalities from fasting.
 Also, says Dr. Hu, we live in a toxic, obesogenic food environment.
 So you'll need a strong social support network to endure very low-calorie days over the long haul.